takatoshiono/rickey/README.md

 # Rickey

-Add rating tags to flickr photos.
+Add rating tags to flickr photos from an iPhoto library.

 ## Installation